Merry Science: Take a Candle Carousel for a Spin

 More Merry Science

-For additional kid-pleasing projects, visit our STEM at Home for Winter Break blog post.
+For additional kid-pleasing projects, see the STEM at Home for Winter Break blog post.

 Students interested in further aerodynamics explorations may also enjoy Project Ideas like these: